adolfont/caes005-introduction-to-functional-programming/2022/01_introduction.md

   - The ones we are interested on have one or more elements
      - \{1958, 1962, 1970, 1994, 2002\}

+### Basic properties of sets

-The order is not important.
+- The order is not important.
+- There is no repetition

 ### "Famous" sets
   - Natural Numbers https://en.wikipedia.org/wiki/Natural_number